 Tucked away snugly down a back lane in the New Town off Hanover Street, this stylish French inspired bistro is oozing atmosphere, locally sourced produce and a certain je ne sais quoi.

 Slow Food Alliance Chef Neil Forbes, deservedly voted Chef of the Year at the Catering in Scotland Excellence Awards 2014, creates stylish menus where the produce is the star.
-That year his restaurant also won the Sustainable Business Award.
+That year his restaurant also won the Sustainable Business Award and was also a Finalist 2016 for Restaurant of the Year too.
 He also runs Masterclasses for Slow Food Edinburgh and was one of the chefs who goes to Terra Madre in Turino.
 Neil is a wonderful asset to Scotland's food scene.